hudsonbridg/champss_software/README.md

 pip install -e . --no-deps
 ```

-Due to the local paths in the pyproject.toml the full software suite cannot be installed as a dependency.
-But sps-common can be installed.
+Due to the relative paths in the pyproject.toml the full software suite cannot be installed as a dependency (when using poetry at least).
+But sps-common can be installed as dependency in other projects.

 ### Running Workflow Scripts